JiaxingChai/Query_Net/README.md

 the offical codes of paper "QueryNet: A Unified Framework for Accurate Polyp Segmentation and Detection"

-the paper codes and more study results will be released.
+the paper codes and more research results will be released.